-- 39. Workers who are members of a professional association or other relevant body with existing professional codes of conduct (for example nurses, psychologists and health care workers) are required to deliver services consistent with their relevant professional code as well as with the NDIS Code of Conduct and any other applicable regulatory framework.
-The NDIS Code of Conduct has been developed with reference to other relevant professional codes to ensure a consistency of practice and minimal additional regulatory burden.
-The Commission may work with professional regulatory bodies in investigating alleged breaches where a worker's conduct may be contrary to both the NDIS and their professional codes of conduct. - 40.
-Where a worker is found to have breached the Code, the Commission may report the breach to their professional association or another relevant body where the conduct may also constitute a breach of their professional code.
-Additionally, if a worker is found by a professional association not to have complied with their professional code in providing supports and services under the NDIS, the Commission will consider whether they may have also breached the Code.
+- 38. Workers who are members of a professional association or other relevant body with existing professional codes of conduct (for example nurses, psychologists and health care workers) are required to deliver services consistent with their relevant professional code as well as with this Code and any other applicable regulatory framework.
+This Code has been developed with reference to other relevant professional codes to ensure a consistency of practice and minimal additional regulatory burden.
+The NDIS Commission may work with professional regulatory bodies in investigating alleged breaches where a worker's conduct may be contrary to both the NDIS and their professional codes of conduct. - 39.
+Where a worker is found to have breached the Code, the Commission may report the breach to their professional association or another relevant body.
+Additionally, if a worker is found by a professional association not to have complied with their professional code in providing supports and services under the NDIS, the Commission may consider whether they may have also breached the Code.